rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 #### Judicial Remedies
 Judicial remedies may be availed by the taxpayer if all administrative remedies were already exhausted by the taxpayer and an administrative decision has reached finality.
 The process are as follow:
-- Filing of a case to the [[./Court of Tax Appeals|Court of Tax Appeals]] *in division*, through a motion/petition for reconsideration.
+- Filing of a case to the [[Court of Tax Appeals|Court of Tax Appeals]] *in division*, through a motion/petition for reconsideration.
 - Filing of a case to the CTA *en banc*, through a motion/petition for review.
-- Filing of a case to the [[./Supreme Court|Supreme Court]] *in division*, through a motion/petition for reconsideration.
+- Filing of a case to the [[Supreme Court|Supreme Court]] *in division*, through a motion/petition for reconsideration.
 - Filing of a case to the SC *en banc*, through a motion/petition for review.

 Note that after a decision by the Court of Tax Appeals, whether in division or en banc, or of the Supreme Court in division, is rendered, the taxpayer generally has 15 days[^12] to to file another case to the next level of the judiciary.